boid-com/docs.boid.com/docs/transtake.md

 **quantity** type amount you want to transtake in format: x.xxxx BOID

-**time_limit** is counted in **seconds(!)** and when you type **0** it will mean unlimited time until you use unstake option.
+**time_limit** is counted in **seconds(!)** and when you type **0** it will mean unlimited time until account that you transfer tokens to uses unstake option.
-If you make a mistake with the number of seconds you may even lock your BOID tokens for 100 years!!!
+If you make a mistake with the number of seconds you may even lock BOID tokens for 100 years!!!
 So don't make a mistake!!!

 >**IMPORTANT** - you can only use transtake action with unstaked tokens.